 While research on the collections inevitably arises in the course of a student’s work on an exhibit, more extensive research is conducted through course-related opportunities.
 Some professors use the collections as a seminal part of their teaching while others encourage students to search the collections for research topics that are relevant to a class.
 In the past, student research on the collections has resulted in papers presented at major conferences, articles published in peer-reviewed journals, or occasionally in a monograph.

-Students are welcome to volunteer for work with the Conservator.
+The Kelsey Conservation Lab organizes annual workshops for IPCAA graduate students on a variety of conservation topics, including ceramic conservation, upper alloy (or bronze) conservation, and others topics relevant to fieldwork and often proposed by IPCAA students themselves.
+Students are also welcome to volunteer for work with the Conservators.
 Due to limited space in the Conservation lab, however, only one or two students can be accommodated each term.